Total Construction Spending and its Major Components

 Risks to the Economy and the Forecast

-Europe continues to muddle through its problems, with Spain and Greece on the stage and Italy waiting in the wings.
-Although Europe is able to work through its immediate problems as they crop up, such as helping Spanish banks, the failure to provide any solid long-term solutions means that developments in Europe remain a risk to the U.S. economy.
+Europe continues to muddle through its problems, with Spain and Greece the current focus.
+Although Europe is able to work through its immediate problems as they crop up—witness the recent loan facility for Spain to help it with its banks, the failure to provide any solid long-term solutions means that developments in Europe remain a risk to the U.S. economy.
 The European Union and the euro are likely to survive, although that is not a certainty.
 Greece is clearly the weakest link and most likely to leave/be booted from the monetary union.
 Meanwhile, several European countries already are in recession.
-Harsh austerity measures being imposed on many governments are making a bad situation worse.
-A deep European recession would be a drag on U.S. growth, but it is a default of European debt that carries the greatest risk due to the impact on the U.S. and world financial markets.
+A deep European recession would be a drag on U.S. growth, but it is a default on European debt that carries the greatest risk due to the impact on the U.S. and world financial markets.

 Political paralysis in Washington is another major risk for the U.S. economy.
-The difficulty in reaching compromise on several basic issues is unnecessarily creating uncertainty, delaying hiring and purchasing plans.
+The inability to reach a compromise and move forward on even the most basic issues such as annual funding bills is unnecessarily adding to the budget deficit and creating uncertainty, holding back hiring and purchasing plans.
 The Bush tax cuts are set to expire at the end of this year.
-Failure to extend current tax law in some form would create enough fiscal drag to precipitate a new recession.
+Presumably they will be extended in some form.
+But if gridlock prevents some version of a reasonable extension of current tax law, the fiscal drag would be enough to precipitate a new recession.
 Also the U.S. will once again face the need to raise the federal debt ceiling.
 At the moment, the only “action” on that front has been unhelpful political posturing.
-Recent passage of major legislation such as the transportation funding bill indicates that progress on the business of Congress can still be made.
-Compromise is not dead, but is possible in some cases.
 Our forecast assumes that the worst case scenarios will not come to pass, but the risk that they might remains.

-Assuming no recession, the Reed Construction Data forecast is for total construction spending to increase 7.3% in 2012, up from last month’s 5.2% largely due to the benchmark revisions, and 6.2% in 2013.
+Assuming no recession, the Reed Construction Data forecast is for total construction spending to increase 5.2% in 2012 and 6.0% in 2013.
+The forecasted growth rate for 2012 is increased from last month’s 3.8%.
+The upward revision for 2012 is largely due to the revision of February and March construction spending numbers.

 U.S. Total Construction Spending